Potty Training

 Before bed → Potty (last step)

 Keep it brief: Mayo Clinic limits recommended sitting time to 5 minutes maximum.
-If nothing happens, that's fine — move on.
-Forcing extended sitting creates negative associations.
+If nothing happens, move on.

 Days 1-7